garden-io/garden/e2e/projects/code-synchronization-modules/README.md

 }
 ```

-Check out the [docs](https://docs.garden.io/guides/code-synchronization-dev-mode) for more information on dev mode and code synchronization.
+Check out the [docs](https://docs.garden.io/guides/code-synchronization-dev-mode) for more information on code synchronization.